RobertTRL/mpesa-app/README.md

 ## Known Limitations

-- **QR code not implemented.** The `Qrcode.jsx` component renders a card shell with a placeholder comment.
-No QR generation logic exists yet.
 - **No authentication.** There is no login, no JWT validation, and no user accounts.
 The payment form is fully public. `PyJWT` and `bcrypt` are in `requirements.txt` in anticipation of a future auth layer.
 - **Hardcoded production URL.** `src/components/Form.jsx` makes requests to the hardcoded Vercel deployment URL.
 Local development against `vercel dev` requires manually updating this to `http://localhost:3000/api/pay`.
 - **No sandbox/production toggle.** The Python backend connects to whichever Daraja URL is set in `PRODUCTION_BASE_URL`.
 There is no runtime switch — set the variable appropriately per environment.